Subclass 190 and 491 Visa

 1. Check Eligibility: Ensure you meet both the visa and NSW nomination eligibility requirements before applying.

 2. Submit Your EOI: If you meet the criteria, submit an EOI in SkillSelect.
+Note: You must be eligible to claim points for ‘Study in regional Australia’ based on your qualifying study and these points must be listed in your EOI.

 4. Wait For Your Nomination Assessment: Your application will typically be assessed within six weeks after payment.